 Culture and creativity transform local economies in various ways.
 They increase the attractiveness of places as destinations to live, visit and invest in.
 Smartly managed culture-led urban regeneration can breathe new life into decaying neighbourhoods.
 CCS also contribute to increasing levels of regional innovation and productivity, through new product design, new production techniques, new business models, innovative ways of reaching audiences and consumers, and emerging forms of co-production.
 Cross-sectoral “contamination” can spread innovation into the wider economy.

 Moreover, there is growing evidence that increased levels of cultural participation have positive effects on well-being and health as well as encourage social cohesion by supporting the integration and inclusion of marginalised groups.

-The project, part of the European Framework for Action on Cultural Heritage, aims to provide evidence and guidance to European cities and regions on ways to maximize the economic and social value of cultural heritage and support the emergence of the creative economy.
-It will focus on knowledge building, peer learning and training in four areas.
+We work to provide evidence and guidance to cities and regions on ways to maximize the economic and social value of cultural heritage and support the emergence of the creative economy.

 Pier Luigi Sacco, Senior Researcher, Meta Lab(at)Harvard & Special Advisor to the European Commissioner for Education, Youth and Culture